latchbio/latch/docs/source/basics/latch_develop_example.md

 Finished downloading ecoli_rel606.fasta.bwt
 ['/tmp/flyte-4jp7wtbm/sandbox/local_flytekit/638a02102804a22fa669f18a715b580a/ecoli_rel606.fasta']
 ====================
-2022-11-17 00:42:29,046 flytekit ERROR Exception occured when executing task: Failed to get data from latch:///wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq to /tmp/flyte-4jp7wtbm/sandbox/local_flytekit/3b8d7234fe9c7d3e37ec78af9c592208/SRR2584863_1.trim.sub.fastq (recursive=False).
+2022-11-17 00:42:29,046 flytekit ERROR Exception occured when executing task: Failed to get data from latch:///wgs/ trimmed_fastqs/SRR2584863_1.trim.sub.fastq to /tmp/flyte-4jp7wtbm/sandbox/local_flytekit/ 3b8d7234fe9c7d3e37ec78af9c592208/SRR2584863_1.trim.sub.fastq (recursive=False).

 Original exception: failed to get presigned url for `latch:///wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq`
 ====================
 ```

-This error tells us that there is no file called `/wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq` in the Latch Console.
-Referencing the actual file paths of the trimmed FastQs, we can see that their paths are indeed wrong, with the correct paths being `/wgs/data/SRR2584863_1.trim.sub.fastq`, etc (listed under `/wgs/data` instead of `/wgs/trimmed_fastqs`).
+This error tells us that there is no file called `/wgs/trimmed_fastqs/SRR2584863_1.trim.sub.fastq` in the Latch
+Console.
+Referencing the actual file paths of the trimmed FastQs, we can see that their paths are indeed wrong, with
+the correct paths being `/wgs/data/SRR2584863_1.trim.sub.fastq`, etc (listed under `/wgs/data` instead of `/wgs/
+trimmed_fastqs`).

 We can make this modification to our test script and re-run the task as below: